 For employees with stock options, a direct listing can offer key advantages.
 One of the central advantages is there is no lockup period.
 Vested stock options, like incentive or non-qualified stock options, can be exercised and sold immediately.
 Having control over your diversification strategy is key in building and protecting wealth.

 Spotify, Slack, Asana, Coinbase, and Amplitude have all gone public with a direct listing.
+Stripe may follow suit in 2023 or 2024.

 A direct listing also allows investors with stock options more flexibility in managing the tax impact.